SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/software.md

 **SmartREST example**

 The 516 static response template is available for dealing with software list operations.
-It works very similarly to the 116 template used for updating the device’s own managed object
+It works very similarly to the 116 template used for updating the device’s own managed object:

 1. Receive c8y_SoftwareList operation <br>
   `516,deviceSerial,software_a,4.0.0,http://example.com/software_a,software_b,3.0.0,http://example.com/software_b`